vibsterD/Wispr-Magic-Tone-Assist/README.md

 - [x] Set up a backend to handle the text rephrasing
 - [x] add auth to the api
 - [ ] voice notes feature (transcribing + llm)

+This is a project I developed for the WisprAI code challenge.